-Esther, the Jewish maiden, was taken from her familiar surroundings and the care of her beloved uncle, Mordecai, and placed in the palace to become one of the women who would be used to satisfy the sexual desires of the king.
-King Ahasuerus was the son of the famed king, Darius I, who is mentioned in Ezra 4:24; 5:5–7; 6:1–15; Daniel 6:1, 25; Haggai 1:15; and 2:10.
-The year of the incident between Esther and King Ahasuerus was about 483 B.C.
+The story of Esther begins with a king’s banquet.
+King Ahasuerus (also called Xerxes) was the son of the famed Persian king Darius I, who is mentioned in Ezra 4:24; 5:5–7; 6:1–15; Daniel 6:1, 25; Haggai 1:15; and 2:10.
+The year of the incident between Esther and King Xerxes was about 483 BC.
 The empire of King Ahasuerus was enormous; in fact, it was the largest the world had ever seen.
-It covered the area now known as Turkey, as well as Iraq, Iran, Pakistan, Jordan, Lebanon, and Israel; it also encompassed sections of modern-day Egypt, Sudan, Libya, and Saudi Arabia.
+Persia covered the area now known as Turkey, as well as Iraq, Iran, Pakistan, Jordan, Lebanon, and Israel; it also encompassed sections of modern-day Egypt, Sudan, Libya, and Saudi Arabia.

-Esther took her life in her hands and decided to intercede with the king on behalf of her beloved people, Israel, no matter the consequences to herself.
-Anyone approaching the king without being summoned was immediately put to death (Esther 4:11).
-She enlists Mordecai to gather the Israelites together and fast for three days, and by implication pray for her.
-Esther’s fast could have no other object but to obtain God’s favor and protection in the dangerous course on which she was about to enter: “When this is done, I will go to the king, even though it is against the law.
-And if I perish, I perish" (Esther 4:16).
-Her bravery and faith in God are a testament to the trust this young woman had in the living God.
-She is a lesson in God’s sovereignty over His creation.
-He maneuvers every aspect of life to position people, governments, and situations for His plan and purpose.
-We may never know what God is doing, but a time might come when we realize why we have gone through certain experiences, or met certain people, or lived in certain areas, or shopped in certain stores, or taken certain trips.
-The time may come when everything comes together, and we look back and see that we, too, were put in that moment of time, just as Esther.
-She was put into a harem “for such a time as this.”
-She was given to a king “for such a time as this.”
+Esther’s bravery and faith in God are a testament to the trust this young woman had in the living God.
+Her life is a lesson in God’s sovereignty over His creation.
+God maneuvers every aspect of life to position people, governments, and situations for His plan and purpose.
+We may not know what God is doing at a particular moment, but a time might come when we realize why we have gone through certain experiences or met certain people or lived in certain areas or shopped in certain stores or taken certain trips.
+The time may come when everything comes together, and we look back and see that we, too, were in the right place at the right time, just as Esther was.
+She was in the harem “for such a time as this.”
+She was made queen “for such a time as this.”
 She was strengthened and prepared to intercede for her people “for such a time as this” (Esther 4:14).
+And she was faithful to obey.
+Esther trusted in God and humbly served, no matter what it might cost.
 Esther is truly a reminder of God’s promise, as written in Romans 8:28: “And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.”